nickwkoning/free_anytime_validity/README.md

 The sequentialized z-test and t-test are available as R-functions in the files [TBA]

 ## Figure 1
-This figure can be replicated by running the file [TBA]
+This figure can be replicated by running the file [figure1.R]

 ## Figure 2
 This figure can be replicated by running the file [TBA]